Our Review Process

 There is an ongoing debate and confusion concerning the relation between anemia and hypoglycemia.
 Doctors make it clear that they are two distinctive ailments that individuals suffer from, even though a few symptoms are common to both.
 At times, both these ailments originate from a common problem-causing source.

 The facts indicate that anemia can cause hypoglycemia.
 The reason behind people finding a relation between them is a study that dates back to 2010.
 The study suggests that anemia produces false measurements that exhibit a patient having higher sugar levels.
 To control the sugar levels, the patient uses insulin and ultimately becomes hypoglycemic.
 In contrast, anemia has a direct relation with higher glucose levels in the blood, thus making hypoglycemia an impossibility under normal circumstances.
+Know more about best medicine for diabetes in India.

 The relation between anemia and hypoglycemia becomes deeper with the shared causes these ailments have.
 Let us look into the causes behind these conditions: